chi110r/ffprocess/README.md

 **Standalone:**

-If you have ffmpeg and python installed on your computer, you can use this script directly, but I recommend to use the docker image, because there are already all needed codecs inside.
+If you have ffmpeg and python3 installed on your computer, you can use this script directly, but I recommend to use the docker image, because there are already all needed codecs inside.

 Install dependencies with `pip install -r requirements.txt`.